LearnersGuild/partners/GLOSSARY.md

 Everyone who is applying, going through, or finished a Learners Guild offering is a learner.
 This includes applicants, apprentices, practitioners and mentors.

 # Member
 Everyone who works for or with Learners Guild is a member.
-This includes the staff (parnters) of the core as well as everyone involved with a guild chapter, as well as all learners.
+This includes the staff (partners) of the core as well as everyone involved with a guild chapter, as well as all learners.

 # Mentor
 Mentors are learners who may or may not be actively working in a particular craft but have nonetheless achieved a high level of expertise in that craft.
 Their primary responsibility is to guide, mentor, and otherwise assist apprentices and practitioners in their learning.